hchungct/tf-temp/README.md

 The tf-build.sh script will get the public ip of the machine running the script.
 Which will be passed as a variable to terraform.
-Then it'll initialize terraform and get any modules, if applicable, followed by planing and building out Scenario 2
+Then it'll initialize terraform and get any modules, if applicable, followed by planing and building out Scenario 2.

+Once the build is complete, putting the instance IP in an internet browser should bring up "Hello world!"

 CLEAN UP: